CauSeygn/Cachy-linux-tweaks/categories/system management/3. operating on database/instructions.md

 paru -Qii nameofpackage
 ```

-# To search for packages foreign to pacman
+# To search for packages foreign to pacman:
 Such as AUR packages, you would do:

 ```sh